RozWelch/CareHub-Project4-2023/README.md

 ## Project Creation and Deployment

 The project was created in Git Hub using the Code Institute template.

-The following commands were used throughout the project:
-* git add . - This command was used to add files to the staging area before committing.
-* git commit -m "I add commit message here" - This command was used to to commit changes to the local repository.
-* git push - This command is used to push all committed changes to the GitHub repository.

 * Deployment from Heroku:
     * Navigate to Deploy tab